Antimonit/Crackle/README.md

 lexical and syntax analysis.
 Crackle is compiled using CMake.
 CMake handles Flex and Bison dependencies by itself and one does not have to provide the binaries.
-CMake file is a part of source code.
+CMake file is a part of src code.

 ### To be implemented